kristerkari/react-native-typed-stylus-transformer/README.md

 };
 ```

-The `App.d.ts` file looks like this:
+The `App.styl.d.ts` file looks like this:

 ```ts
 export const myClass: string;